Amog-OS/AmogOS/README.md

 ## Legal

-AmogOS is Licensed under the "I am Based and Not Sussy License", Version 1.
+AmogOS is Licensed under the AGPL, Version 3.
 Check LICENSE for more information.

 ## Misc